-The deduction is claimed as an adjustment to income so you do not need to itemize your deductions on Form 1040, Schedule A (PDF).
+You claim this deduction as an adjustment to income, so you don't need to itemize your deductions on Form 1040, Schedule A (PDF), Itemized Deductions.

 You can claim the deduction if all of the following apply:

-- You are legally obligated to pay interest on a qualified student loan
+- You're legally obligated to pay interest on a qualified student loan;

-- Your modified adjusted gross income is less than a specified amount which is set annually, and
+- Your MAGI is less than a specified amount which is set annually; and

-- You and your spouse, if filing jointly, cannot be claimed as dependents on someone else's return
+- You or your spouse, if filing jointly, can't be claimed as dependents on someone else's return.

-A qualified student loan is a loan you took out solely to pay qualified higher education expenses.
-See Publication 970, Tax Benefits for Education, and the Form 1040 Instructions to determine if your expenses qualify.
+A qualified student loan is a loan you took out solely to pay qualified higher education expenses that were:

-If you file a Form 2555 (PDF), Form 2555-EZ (PDF) or Form 4563 (PDF), or if you exclude income from sources inside Puerto Rico, refer to Publication 970 instead of the worksheet in the Form 1040 Instructions.
+If you file a Form 2555 (PDF), Foreign Earned Income, Form 2555-EZ (PDF), Foreign Earned Income Exclusion, or Form 4563 (PDF), Exclusion of Income for Bona Fide Residents of American Samoa, or if you exclude income from sources inside Puerto Rico, refer to Worksheet 4-1, Student Loan Interest Deduction Worksheet in Publication 970, instead of the worksheet in the Form 1040 Instructions.

-If you paid $600 or more of interest on a qualified student loan during the year, you will receive a Form 1098-E (PDF), Student Loan Interest Statement, from the entity to which you paid the student loan interest.
+If you paid $600 or more of interest on a qualified student loan during the year, you'll receive a Form 1098-E (PDF), Student Loan Interest Statement, from the entity to which you paid the student loan interest.

 For more information about the student loan interest deduction and how your MAGI affects the deduction amount, refer to Publication 970, and Can I Claim a Deduction for Student Loan Interest?